marrip/biotonne/README.md

 The current version of Prokka is 1.14.1.

+## QUAST 5.0.2

+The current version of QUAST is 5.0.2.

 ## SPAdes 3.13.1

 The current version of SPAdes is 3.13.1.

-## QUAST 5.0.2
+## Unicycler 0.4.7

-The current version of QUAST is 5.0.2.
+The current version Unicycler is 0.4.7.